Archives & Special Collections

 The Founder’s Library, a replica of the library of the college’s founder, William Plumer Jacobs, is housed in a separate room, which is furnished with much of Dr. Jacobs’ original furniture.
 [A-Z list of materials]

-The historic records of the various offices at Presbyterian College have their own organization scheme, which may be found at Record Groups.
+The historic records of the various offices at PC have their own organization scheme which may be explored in a visit to the Archives.